tgac-vumc/Statescopeweb/docs/installation.md

 sidebar_position: 1
 ---

 ## Hardware Requirements

+## Hardware Requirements

-BLADE can operate on a variety of systems depending on the data size:
+Statescope can operate on a variety of systems depending on the data size:

 - **Small-scale data**: Suitable for Binder (1 CPU, 2GB RAM on Google Cloud).
 - **Large-scale data**: Performance improves significantly with higher computational power.
 Our recommendation for optimal performance is:
   - **CPU**: 40 threads (Xeon 2.60GHz or equivalent)
   - **Memory**: 128 GB RAM

-BLADE’s Empirical Bayes procedure includes independent optimization steps that can be parallelized to leverage multiple CPUs for faster execution.
+Statescope’s Empirical Bayes procedure includes independent optimization steps that can be parallelized to leverage multiple CPUs for faster execution.

+> **Note**: For faster performance, the Statescope deconvolution module has GPU support, which can make computations 3-4 times faster.

 ### OS Requirements